 If your country is not included in the Hague Convention and your documents cannot be certified with an Apostille, you need to proceed with the double legalization.

 First, your document must be legalized by the Ministry of Foreign Affairs of the country where the document was issued.
-Second, after arriving in Lithuanian you need to legalize your certificate at the Ministry of Foreign Affairs in Lithuania.
+Second, the document should be legalized by diplomatic missions such as Lithuanian embassy in your country or Ministry of Foreign Affairs of Lithuania.
 The detailed information about the procedure you can find here.

-If you go on the academic leave or your study agreement is terminated, your TRP/visa will be revoked within a couple of weeks and you need to go back to your home country.
-You will have to apply for a new national visa in order to come back to Lithuania if your student status is regained.
+If you go on the academic leave or your study agreement is terminated, your TRP will be revoked within a couple of weeks and you need to go back to your home country.
+You will have to apply for a new TRP in order to come back to Lithuania if your student status is regained.

 In order to renew a TRP, you need to have no less than 40 academic credits finished per 1 last study year.
 In case the number of credits is lower and you cannot not provide a valid reason (sickness, the death of a relative, etc.) and supporting documents, the Migration Department might reject your application.

 Yes, you can find a job while you have a student status, but only after you obtain a Temporary Residence Permit.
-You cannot work while having a national visa.
-If you are a Bachelor’s degree student, you can work no more than 20 hours per week.
-If you are a Master’s degree or PhD student, you can work full-time during your studies.
+With the TRP, you can work full-time (40 hours per week) if you are studying Bachelor’s/Master’s degrees or are a PhD student.
 Please find more information here.

 Please find information about banks in Lithuania here.
 In order to open a bank account in Lithuania, you will be required to submit the documents, which proves you are a student in Lithuania.
 You can order this certificate on the AIS, certificate ordering section.